SciML/StructuralIdentifiability.jl/docs/src/tutorials/identifiability.md

     more involved than for the parameters, so one may want to call the function with `funcs_to_check = ode.parameters` if the call `assess_identifiability(ode)` takes too long.

-  - `p` (default $0.99$) is the probability of correctness.
+  - `prob_threshold` (default $0.99$, i.e. 99%) is the probability of correctness.
 Same story as above: the probability estimates are very conservative, so the actual error probability is much lower than 1%.
     Also, currently, the probability of correctness does not include the probability of correctness of the modular reconstruction for Groebner bases.
     This probability is ensured by an additional check modulo a large prime, and can be neglected for practical purposes.